justin-hale/moonfall-recaps/content/sessions/session-1.md

 **Location:** High Forge, Market Ward – “The Cog and Steam” Tavern
 ### Party Members
-- **Hellasana Doomfall** – Electric lute-playing bard and frontwoman of Doomfall.
+- **Helisanna Doomfall** – Electric lute-playing bard and frontwoman of Doomfall.
 - **Silas** – Scheming halfling rogue and manager of the band.
 - **Bru** – Goblin artificer and chaos gremlin with a flair for pyrotechnics.
 - **Red (formerly Blue)** – Goliath cleric, pacifist healer, and protector.